Minute Paper/Muddiest Point in Large Courses (online)

 - Resources for student access to computers

-The following workflow is meant as guidance for how you can facilitate a Minute Paper/Muddiest Point active learning activity in large courses within an online learning environment.
+The following workflow is meant to guide how to facilitate a Minute Paper/Muddiest Point active learning activity in large courses within an online learning environment.

-- Identify a concept in a lecture, article, video, or a gap in knowledge identified through a prior activity (e.g., quiz or online discussion).
+- Identify a concept in a lecture, article, video, or a knowledge gap identified through a prior activity (e.g., quiz or online discussion).

 - Craft a question to which students will respond in class.
 The question should be difficult enough to elect careful thought or reflection but not too difficult that the response would not fit on a half-sheet of paper.
 Try to answer the question yourself.